rizzlesauce/EFogModSwap/README.md

-## DbdModSwap
+## EFogModSwap

 ![image](https://github.com/user-attachments/assets/05100984-5561-4a55-b0aa-275170228435)

-A DBD mod manager CLI for swapping mods between games, paking mods from lists of cooked assets, and creating custom cosmetic slots by mixing game socket attachments with character models.
+An EFog mod manager CLI for swapping mods between games, paking mods from lists of cooked assets, and creating custom cosmetic slots by mixing game socket attachments with character models.

 It also includes a customized game launcher menu, as well as a tool for extracting and cloning socket attachments